Ever heard of ‘wellness fatigue’? It’s an exhausting condition, but an ancient Daoist text, ‘The Ten Questions’, has the remedies.

 There is no yin state during her day.
 There is no opportunity for the integration of what she has done or what she has eaten.
 It is like a constant seeking of perfection.

 We do the yang very well.
-Our society functions on our capacity to get stuff done, and to be applauded for and in awe of what we can create.
+Our society functions on our capacity to get stuff done.
+To be applauded for and in awe of what we can create.
 However according to Daoist wisdom, we also need to integrate the yin aspects of life amongst our activities.
 This integration leads to balance.

 Eventually all this yang activity leads to burnout.
 When this happens, there is no more yang, and you are left with no choice but to rest.
 Anyone who has experienced chronic fatigue syndrome or adrenal fatigue will tell you how difficult it is to get things done when you are completely depleted.
 It also takes time to rebuild enough reserves to be able to function.